How does my age affect my earnings-related daily allowance?

 Additional days – unemployment path to retirement

-Payment of earnings-related daily allowance may be extended beyond the maximum payment period once you reach a certain age.
+The payment of earnings-related daily allowance may be extended beyond the maximum payment period once you reach a certain age.
 The days by which the payment of earnings-related daily allowance is extend beyond the maximum period are called additional days.
+The right to additional days is being phased out, but the right to additional days is still as follows:

 If you were born in 1965 or after, you are not entitled to additional days.